jsdotlua/react-lua/docs/migrating-from-legacy/adopt-new-features.md

 end
 ```

-Check the [API Reference](../api-reference/react.md#reactusestate) to see the complete list of hooks supported by Roact 17.
+Check the [API Reference](../api-reference/react.md#reactusestate) to see the complete list of hooks supported by React Lua.

 ## Utilities